BuddiUI - Design system

 Nuxt UI provides a solid and coherent foundation for web interfaces.
 Spacing, component logic, and state management were already structured and reliable.

-However, translating the system directly to mobile exposed a contextual gap.
-Many components were designed with desktop interactions in mind including hover states, compact input heights, and typography scales optimized for larger screens.
+Many components were designed with desktop interactions in mind — hover states, compact input heights, typography scales optimized for larger screens.
+Translating them directly to mobile exposed a contextual gap that a superficial adaptation couldn't fix.

 Interaction model adaptation

 Desktop interfaces rely heavily on pointer-based states such as hover.
-In a mobile environment, interaction must be explicit and tactile.
+In a mobile environment, interaction must be explicit and tactile — every element needs to communicate feedback through touch alone.

 The goal was to preserve logical consistency while redefining behavioral patterns.